shyeokchoi/cbindgen-example/README.md

 ## CMakeLists.txt
 You can explore the CMakeLists.txt file in the root of the repository to see how to:

-1. Build a static library (in Linux, a .a file) from the Rust code using Cargo.
+1. Build a static library (in Linux, `.a` archive library file) from the Rust code using Cargo.
 2. Generate a header file using cbindgen.
 3. Link the generated static library to create an executable.

 ## Manipulating the generated header to avoid compile error
 Since `cbindgen` doesn't currently add forward declarations, you might encounter compile errors as your header file becomes larger and more complex.